javiertuya/selema/README.md

 ## Predefined services

 - **CI/CD Services**: `ICiService` defines this interface.
-  At the instantiation, the SeleniumManager detects if tests are running under one of the recognized CI platforms and attaches the corresponding service instance.
+  At the instantiation, the SeleManager detects if tests are running under one of the recognized CI platforms and attaches the corresponding service instance.
   Method `getCiService()`  retrieves the attached service, allowing access to a number of methods useful to perform conditional actions depending on the run platform:
   - `isLocal()`: Returns true if tests are not running in any of the recognized CI platforms.
   - `getName()`: Returns the name of the platform (local for local mode, jenkins pr github)
   - `getJobId()`: Returns an unique job identifier including the build number.
   - `getJobName()`: Returns the job identifier without the build number.
 - **Screenshot service**: To take screenshots of the browser state and place the picture accesible from the log.
-  Usually, the tests do not access directly to this service, but can use the `screenshot(String fileName)` method on the SeleniumManager instance to take a picture at any time.
+  Usually, the tests do not access directly to this service, but can use the `screenshot(String fileName)` method on the SeleManager instance to take a picture at any time.
 - **Visual Assert service**: To compare large strings.
 Places an html file with the differences accesible from the log.
-  - The Methods `visualAssertEquals(...)` can be invoked on the SeleniumManager instance to perform the assert on the strings.
+  - The Methods `visualAssertEquals(...)` can be invoked on the SeleManager instance to perform the assert on the strings.
   - See the [Visual Assert documentation](https://github.com/javiertuya/visual-assert) for more information.
 - **Soft Assert service**: A variant of Visual Assert that implements soft assertions.
   - The methods `softAssertEquals(...)` that fail record the message and the diff files instead of throwing an exception.